What I learned building a Community

 2. Communication is key

-1. The amount of times that dates were misaligned, tasks were miscommunicated, and meetings were unproductive is too many to count.
-Ensuring that all members are fully understanding of the communication expectations will allow for much more coordination.
+The amount of times that dates were misaligned, tasks were miscommunicated, and meetings were unproductive is too many to count.
+Ensuring that all members are fully understanding of the communication expectations allowed myself, as well as the rest of the board, to succeed.

 3. You can’t do this for the resume